Eurasian Singaporeans: Places associated with Eurasians

 Soon after the founding of Singapore by Stamford Raffles in 1819, people from other trading centres in Asia including Eurasians came to Singapore.
 Wealthy Eurasians set up home along Waterloo Street and Queen Street in the area between Bras Basah Road and Middle Road, not far from today's Singapore Management University.
 The types of houses that they lived in included shophouses, two-storey houses, terrace houses and bungalows.
 These were typically owned by well-to-do merchants and traders.
 The houses on Queen Street also consisted of shophouses that were occupied by non-Eurasian coolies.
-The living conditions in these shophouses were poor but at least the coolies could live close to where they worked.
+The living conditions in these shophouses were poor, but at least the coolies could live close to where they worked.
 These houses on Queen Street were owned by the more well-to-do Eurasians.
 Nearby were Catholic schools like St Joseph's Institution and the Convent of the Holy Infant Jesus as well as other well-known schools that used to be located in the vicinity.
 A number of buildings and churches of the period in the vicinity still stand today.
 Today, few Eurasians can be found residing in the Waterloo Street and Queen Street area.

 Eurasian families moved out from the enclaves to other locations such as the government quarters in Bukit Timah, the countryside areas in Serangoon and Upper Serangoon, and the then coastal region of Tanjong Katong.
 There were even kampongs (Malay for “villages”) along Haig Road and Siglap Road that had a concentration of Eurasian families.
 Another Eurasian enclave known as Little England was located in the area bounded by Farrer Park, Norfolk Road and Rangoon Road.
 The roads in the area were all named after English counties and towns.
 Eurasians today can now be found spread thinly across the island in both private and public housing.
 In past times, many Eurasians lived in the Katong area, as did prominent tour guide Geraldene Lowe in her youth.
 While Katong is commonly considered Singapore's main Eurasian enclave because of some history, modern Eurasian literature and the present location of the Eurasian Association, it is more of a Peranakan Chinese enclave.

 The leading association for Eurasians in Singapore is the Eurasian Association at 139 Ceylon Road in Katong.
 The Eurasian Association has played a major role in uniting the community and developing a stronger shared identity.
-It also a self-help group which serves the Eurasian community in Singapore.
+It is also a self-help group which serves the Eurasian community in Singapore.
 It has expanded the definition of Eurasian to include any person of mixed European and Asian parentage.
 Previously, only persons whose fathers were of European origin or who had European surnames were considered Eurasian.
 As of the end of 2013, there were 2,128 members of the Eurasian Association of Singapore.